vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 Test environment  typically consist of 1 ESX and 2  guest VMs running inside of the ESX.
 We also support 1 ESX and 1 guest VM.
 We require ESX 6.0 and later, and a Linux VM running  Docker 1.10+ enabled for  plain text TCP connection, i.e.
-Docker Daemon running with "-H tcp://0.0.0.0:2375 -H fd://" options.
-Note that both tcp: and fd: need to be present Please check  "Configuring and running Docker" (https://docs.docker.com/engine/admin/configuring/)  page on how to configure this - also there is a github link at the bottom, for systemd config files.
+Docker Daemon running with "-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock" options.
+Note that both tcp: and unix: need to be present Please check  "Configuring and running Docker" (https://docs.docker.com/engine/admin/configuring/)  page on how to configure this - also there is a github link at the bottom, for systemd config files.